NREL/floris/README.rst

 Testing
 =======

+In order to maintain a level of confidence in the software, FLORIS is expected to maintain a reasonable level of test coverage.
+To that end, there are unit, integration, and regression tests included in the package.

-Unit tests are currently included in FLORIS and integrated with the ``pytest`` framework.
-Upon instantiating the ``Floris`` class, all unit tests are executed.
+Unit tests are currently included in FLORIS and integrated with the `pytest <https://docs.pytest.org/en/latest/>`_ framework.

-Additionally, unit tests can be executed directly by simply running the command ``pytest`` from the highest directory in the repository.
+See the testing documentation at ``tests/README.rst`` for more information.

 Future work
 ===========